-The 17th Annual Awards Gala of the Historic Preservation Alliance of Colorado Springs is scheduled for October 17, 2018 (location to be determined. ) Please note that the Awards Committee anticipates the 2018 CALL FOR ENTRIES will be posted August 1, 2018.
+The 17th Annual Awards Gala of the Historic Preservation Alliance of Colorado Springs is scheduled for October 17, 2018 (location to be determined. ) The 2018 CALL FOR ENTRIES is open now!
+Thedeadline to receive complete nominations is September 17, 2018.
 Please bookmark this page and check back for updates.

 The Annual Historic Preservation Awards, presented by the Historic Preservation Alliance of Colorado Springs (HPA), is a local competition recognizing outstanding rehabilitation/restoration, compatible new construction, stewardship and heritage projects in the greater Colorado Springs community.
 Established in 2002, these awards in eight categories honor property owners and professionals for their dedication to historic preservation.
 The criteria for judging is generally guided by the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
 The judges are asked to use their experience, knowledge of preservation and judgment to evaluate each entry on the merits of their efforts to celebrate the historic qualities of their projects.

 NEW FOR 2018: We are thrilled this year to present the first LIFETIME ACHIEVEMENT AWARD toChuck and Mary Lou Murphy of Murphy Constructors.
 The Chuck-Mary Lou duo are preservation legends in the Pikes Peak region and the HPA is honored to recognize their outstanding achievements to preserve, protect and repurpose historic landmarks and special places over many decades.
 Join us for this auspicious, special occasion as we recognize and applaud Chuck and Mary Lou.